freerange/site/soups/weeknotes/week-411.snip.markdown

 Week 411
 ========

-I think we both struggled with motivation a bit during week 411.
-It's a problem we've experienced before when we're splitting our time between lots of smaller tasks rather than having a main thing that we're focussing on.
+We both seemed to struggle with motivation a bit during week 411.
+It's a problem we've experienced before when we don't have a primary thing we're working on, and instead spend our time working on lots of smaller tasks.

 ## Business development

 We met Jack from GDS to talk about the practicalities of doing some more work with them.
 We were hoping to be able to use the Digital Outcomes and Specialists framework but it sounds as though that might not be feasible; or at least not in the short term.

 We started going through the application process for Digital Outcomes and Specialists 2.
 I ended up wasting quite a lot of time trying to compare the various contracts between the two versions before giving up.
 The contracts only appear to be available as PDFs which makes comparing them _way_ harder than it should/could be.
-I even started creating Markdown versions of the contracts to make comparison easier (I figure this would be useful to others too) before deciding that it wasn't the best use of my time.
+At one point I found myself creating Markdown versions of the contracts to make comparison easier (I figure this would be useful to others too) before deciding that it wasn't the best use of my time.

 ## IFTTT